cbohnert67/Objective-Data-Scientist/README.md

 I compiled best material (web and books) I find useful for that purpose.
 So let's get started and jump right into foundations!

-## Step 1.
+## Year 1.
 Mathematical & Computational Foundations

 Choose one or more material from each topic and expect to work for at least one year in order to learn these concepts and tools well!